0xflotus/terra-cli/README.md

 # terra-cli

-An exchange rate tool for the command line using the [1forge.com][1] API.
+An exchange rate tool for the command line using the [Exchange Rate API of the European Bank][1] API.

 _Terra_ is the name of a possible world currency.
 See [Wikipedia][2]